TinneCJM/assignment_numpy/README.md

 2. **create_colorful_big_one**: This function requires an image of choice and an input list containing 12 colors indicated by 'r', 'b' or 'g' refering to red, blue and green respectively.
 A default image and color list is provided if no inputs are specified.

 3. **add_rainbow**: This function requires and image of choice and a border thickness.
 A default image and border thickness is provided if no inputs are specified.
-Border thickness should not exceed 1000.
-Why?
-I didn't find it pretty.
+Border thickness should be an integer between 0 and 1000.

 4. **rainbowify_image**: This function requires an image of choice.
 A default image is provided if no input is specified.